Read This First

 Prompt 1: The primitives in epistemic assessments appears to be the nodes of individual inductive assessments that form an interdependent web that constitute one’s epistemology.
 Comment on this based on the additional commentary below

-At this stage, the gain is not memorizing the conclusion but learning to think with The primitives in epistemic assessments and The primitives in epistemic assessments.
+Treat The primitives in epistemic assessments as handles, not slogans.
 The charitable version of the argument should be kept alive long enough for the real weakness to become visible.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 Inductive Assessments as Primitives